JStateson/MacroViewer/README.md

 You may copy any of the sample macros into your own macros.

-Images that are not URLs must be uploaded to your HP photo album
+Images that are not URLs must be uploaded to your HP photo album and urls are cleaned of tracking